litestar-org/litestar/docs/tutorials/sqlalchemy/0-introduction.rst

 While it may look imposing, this app only has minor behavioral differences to the previous example.
 It is still an app that maintains a TODO list, that allows for adding, updating and viewing the collection of TODO items.

-Don't worry if there are things in this example that you don't understand.
+Do not worry if there are things in this example that you do not understand.
 We will cover all of the components in detail in the following sections.

 .. literalinclude::